merkle-open/magnolia-powernode/README.md

   * Time value comparison
   Storing time values in nodes requires the usage of java.util.Calendar objects, which can't handle nano seconds.
   If a value comparison is needed using a more accurate format like java.time.LocalDateTime, make sure to only use time values in milliseconds (e.g. LocalDateTime.now().truncatedTo(ChronoUnit.MILLIS)).
   Otherwise, it would case failures e.g. on Windows based environments.

-  ## How to release
-  1. Create a release branch matching the following pattern 'release/\<semver\>' (eg. 'release/1.6.0')
-  2. Pushing this branch triggers the git-flow process (merge to master, merge to develop, version increment, tag creation)
-  3. A tag, which matches a semantic version pattern, triggers the maven deployment.